 Rated with an A+ by the Better Business Bureau, China Visa Service Center is a company that works exclusively on obtaining China visas.
 The advantage here, obviously, is that they can focus on doing one thing and doing it right.
 Although they started in Houston, they now have offices in D.C., New York, San Francisco, L.A., Chicago and Vancouver so it’s obvious that their main customer lives either in the U.S. or Canada.
 Their website is pretty simple to navigate but the information is, in my opinion, a bit scattered and difficult to understand at times.
 That said, here’s what they do offer:

-- Competitive Pricing: ranging from $49 for regular service to $159 for Emergency, 24-hour service (cheaper than TravelVisaPro above, but not offered for all consulates).
+- Competitive Pricing: both for their regular service and for Emergency, 24-hour service (cheaper than TravelVisaPro above, but not offered for all consulates).

 - Toll-Free Phone Support: toll-free isn’t that big of a deal anymore, but reliable phone support is.
 If you prefer, just call them and have them walk through what you need.